Xeverous/arbitrary_code_highlighter/README.md

 <span class="func">f</span>(); <span class="com">// comment</span>
 ```

-If specifying length is not desired and there is no whitespace between tokens the ` character can be used to separate color token names:
+If specifying length is not desired and there is no whitespace between tokens, a special, configurable character (` by default) can be used to separate color token names:

 ```
 **kwargs